sapph1re/flight-tickets/design_pattern_decisions.md

 ### Circuit Breaker

 Implemented by `.pause()` and `.unpause()` functions of the `FlightTickets` contract.
 Only the contract owner can call them.
 When the contract is paused, no one can add/edit/remove airlines/tickets nor buy any tickets.
 Once unpaused, it operates normally again.
 This behavior is covered by the tests.

+### Upgradable

+Implemented by the registry contract `FlightTicketsRegistry`.
+Covered by tests.